EDI.I based awards offered by the Faculty of Applied Science.

 1. Claudette McKay-Lassonde Excellence Scholarship

-Created thanks to a generous donation from the Canadian Engineering Memorial Foundation (CEMF) and in tribute to the memory of CEMF founder Claudette MacKay-Lassonde, this scholarship embodies the values of leadership, academic excellence and community engagement espoused by the CEMF for more than 30 years.
-By providing financial support to exceptional female students, this initiative is helping to inspire the next generation of women engineers and encourage the aspirations of exceptional, committed young women.
+Created thanks to a generous donation from the Canadian Engineering Memorial Foundation (CEMF), this scholarship is named in memory of CEMF founder Claudette MacKay-Lassonde and embodies the values of leadership, academic excellence and community engagement championed by the CEMF for more than 30 years.

 - Identify as a woman;

-The scholarship winner must agree to return to her high school every year to share her story
+- The recipient must agree to return to her high school—or another if hers is too far away—to share her story.

 2. Order of the White Rose

-To be eligible for the scholarship, the candidate must, as of the application submission deadline at her home institution, be:
+To be eligible for a White Rose Scholarship, the candidate must, as of the application submission deadline at her home institution:

 - Be a Canadian citizen or permanent resident;

-- Be a graduate of an engineering program at a Canadian university and have completed her bachelor's degree in December 2024, or be in the process of completing it in May or August 2025;
+- Be a graduating student in an engineering program at a Canadian university who completed her bachelor's degree in December 2025 or will complete it in May or August 2026;

-- Have enrolled, or in the process of enrolling, in a graduate studies program in engineering (master’s or PhD) to begin the year after receiving her bachelor’s degree.
-As of June 17, 2025, the candidate must send proof of enrolment to orderwhiterose@polymtl.ca.
+- Be enrolled, or in the process of enrolling, in a graduate studies program in engineering (master’s or PhD) to begin the year after receiving her bachelor’s degree.

 How to apply: